 The University of Central Florida is committed to compliance with the Florida Public Records Law.
 Please contact the custodian at email@example.com or at 4365 Andromeda Loop N, Suite 360, Orlando, FL 32816.
 Florida Public Records Requests

 Subpoenas that are university related are to be served or sent certified mail to Custodian of Records, University of Central Florida, General Counsel’s Office, MH 360, 4365 Andromeda Loop N, Orlando, FL 32816.

 Out of state subpoenas are not enforceable in Florida and would need to be served in our jurisdiction in order to satisfy the federal law requirement.

 Subpoenas involving HR matters are to be served, faxed, or mailed to our HR Department.
 Please refer to http://www.hr.ucf.edu.

 The General Counsel’s Office does not accept subpoenas that are of personal nature.
-Individually named subpoenas will need to be served and signed by the actual individual in which the subpoena addresses.
+Subpoenas for records of an individual will need to be served and signed by the actual individual in which the subpoena addresses.